'WhoIs' the Infringer? Tracking down a domain registrant in a post-GDPR world.

 Para 5(c) https://www.wipo.int/amc/en/domains/supplemental/eudrp/newrules.html#10

-Waterfront’s Intellectual Property Law team are recognised as being experts in domain name and online intellectual property disputes.
+Waterfront’s team of intellectual property lawyers are recognised as being experts in domain name and online intellectual property disputes.
 Please feel free to contact one of the team on 020 7234 0200 should you wish to arrange an initial discussion in relation to your business.

 Thalya joined Waterfront in February 2018 as a Trainee Solicitor and works across all departments.